Thaxterogaster cinereoroseolus

 Thaxterogaster cinereoroseolus is a species of truffle-like fungus in the family Cortinariaceae.
 Found in New South Wales, Australia, the species was described as new to science in 2010.
+The species was formerly classified in the genus Cortinarius, but it was reassigned to Thaxterogaster by a 2022 study.

 Taxonomy

 The species was first described scientifically by Melissa Danks, Teresa Lebel, and Karl Vernes in a 2010 issue of the journal Persoonia.
 The type collection was made in Mount Kaputar, New South Wales (Australia) in July 2007.
 Molecular analysis of internal transcribed spacer DNA sequences indicates that Cortinarius cinereoroseolus groups together in a subclade with two undescribed sequestrate Cortinarius species, and that this subclade is sister to a clade containing the agaric species C. australis, C. chalybaeus, C. porphyropus, C. purpurascens and C. purpurascens var. largusoides; all of these species belong to the section Purpurascens of the genus Cortinarius.
 The specific epithet caesibulga is derived from the Latin words cinereo (greyish) and roseolus (light pink) and refers to the colour of the fruit bodies.

 In 2022 the species was transferred from Cortinarius and reclassified as Thaxterogaster cinereoroseolus based on genomic data.